-• Information on fall protection is limited to working from an MEWP and is inadequate for any other application.
+• Information on fall protection in this course is limited to working from an MEWP and is inadequate for any other application.

 The information contained in this manual is intended to supplement the specific information that is contained in the Mobile Elevating Work Platform (MEWP) manufacturers' operating manual(s) and manufacturer's instructions for fall protection equipment.